Comprehensive Systematic Review Training Program (CSRTP)

 The Comprehensive Systematic Review Training Program is a one, three or five-day program depending on research needs or areas of interest.

-The three or five-day Program prepares researchers and clinicians to develop, conduct and report robust systematic reviews of different evidence types in order to provide the strongest possible evidence to inform decision making or clinical guidelines in healthcare.
+The three or five-day Program prepares researchers and clinicians to develop, conduct and report robust, high quality systematic reviews of different evidence types in order to provide the strongest possible evidence to inform decision making or clinical guideline development in healthcare.

 Module 1: Introduction to Evidence-based Healthcare and the Systematic Review of Evidence (day 1)